-Putin has cast the election as a referendum on his rule, saying that a vote for United Russia would safeguard the country’s oil-driven economic boom and stability.
+He has cast the election as a referendum on his rule, saying that a vote for United Russia would safeguard the country’s oil-driven economic boom and stability.

 In his final pitch to voters, Putin urged them to turn out, claiming that a vote for his opponents could return the country to the “humiliation, dependency and disintegration” of the early post-Soviet years.

-As required by law, a campaign blackout started at midnight on Friday, although United Russia posters remained in the capital, Moscow, while those of the 10 other parties were less visible.
+As required by law, a campaign blackout went started at midnight on Friday, although United Russia posters remained in the capital, Moscow, while those of the 10 other parties were less visible.

 The opposition has accused the Kremlin of suppressing debate during the campaign by dominating coverage on state-run TV, confiscating their election leaflets and arresting members.